top of page

 May 03, 2025, 2:00 PM – 4:00 PM

 Join paper flower artist Meghan Hershfield, creator of The Green Paper Flower, for a hands-on workshop.
 Working with hand-dyed tissue paper, craft paper, floral wire and tape, you will make your own realistic gorgeous paper dahlia!
+(This workshop is for adults - we will plan one soon for kids!)

 • Meet the Falcons!
 A Visit from Christine's Critters + My Side of the Mountain book discussion